tessercat/pbx-docs/django/intercom.md

 The intercom app models
 Extensions as a number and a sofia Intercom.

-Numbers are unique per Intercom.
+Extension numbers are unique per Intercom.

 Extensions have a "web-enabled" boolean field, and the app registers signal handlers